Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 What's The Downside?

 Another housing crash.
 Plain and simple.
-If this virus issue lasts for longer than expected, or if the economy doesn't bounce back, we could see a wave of foreclosures.
+If this virus issue lasts longer than expected, or if the economy doesn't bounce back, we could see a wave of foreclosures.
 Some lenders believe we could see the largest and sharpest wave of defaults in history - worse than the Financial Crisis.
 Moody's estimates that as many as 15 million households could stop paying mortgages in the next few months as unemployment skyrockets.
 This could be a worst-case scenario, but no one knows for sure.

 The delinquency waves could be massive.
 As of April 1, the FHFA has said they have already received 300K forbearance requests for mortgages backed by Fannie and Freddie.
 In all, 2.66% of all mortgage loans are now in forbearance.
-The biggest pain point will be with the non-bank servicers like New Residential Investment (NRZ) who can be on the hook for the payments if the borrower stops paying.
+The biggest pain point will be with the non-bank servicers like New Residential Investment Corp.
+(NRZ), which can be on the hook for the payments if the borrower stops paying.

 The problem is, nobody has any sense of how long this might last.
 Virtually anyone can show hardship and pause their mortgage payments.
-The question becomes what happens three months from now?
-Will the government let capitalism work or will borrowers get to live in their homes rent/mortgage free?
-How do you go from not forcing a payment to saying, time to move out?
+The question becomes, what happens three months from now?
+Will the government let capitalism work, or will borrowers get to live in their homes rent/mortgage free?
+How do you go from not forcing a payment to saying "time to move out"?

 The downside is that this wave of foreclosures brings upon us a new housing crisis.
-That could reverberate to the banking system like it did in 2008- though the banks are far better capitalized today than they were 12 years ago.
+That could reverberate to the banking system like it did in 2008 - though the banks are far better-capitalized today than they were 12 years ago.

 What's The Play?

 The market appears to be stabilizing as we speak.
 We've seen NAVs stop their crashing and start a decent rebound.
-The buyers of this debt are getting the deal of the decade (so far) buying these mortgages at large discounts with yields in the mid-to-high single digits (and even higher in some instances).
+The buyers of this debt are getting the deal of the decade (so far) buying these mortgages at large discounts with yields in the mid-to-high single digits (and even higher, in some instances).

-PIMCO was a big buyer of this debt shortly after the financial crisis sometimes buying at cents on the dollars.
-It is what made PIMCO Income (PONAX) the flagship fund of the company attracting over $100B in new assets.
-They still hold a lot of this debt so their funds were hit like everyone else.
+PIMCO was a big buyer of this debt shortly after the financial crisis, sometimes buying at cents on the dollars.
+It is what made the PIMCO Income Fund (PONAX) the flagship fund of the company, attracting over $100B in new assets.
+They still hold a lot of this debt, so their funds were hit like everyone else.
 I have no doubt that PIMCO was a big buyer again.

-We think this space remains viable though fraught with risks.
+We think this space remains viable, though fraught with risks.
 With all the liquidity issues, there is no reason why that can't really start up again.
 Given our cyclical outlook just released in our monthly letter, we think that is indeed a possibility.
-However, long-term, these assets are far from the risky bets they were in the financial crisis.
-Very far from it as we have written about many times.
+However, long term, these assets are far from the risky bets they were in the financial crisis.
+Very far from it, as we have written about many times.

 We also have the upside optionality of the Fed stepping in.
 And why not?
-They are going to own everything anyway after this is all said and done.
-With no limitations to their power, we see no reason that the Fed wouldn't step in and assist the entire industry.
+It is going to own everything anyway after this is all said and done.
+With no limitations to its power, we see no reason that the Fed wouldn't step in and assist the entire industry.

-Given all the capital that the Fed has injected into the system, I find it hard to believe that they would let this much smaller but important area of the bond market in the gutter.
+Given all the capital that the Fed has injected into the system, I find it hard to believe that it would let this much smaller, but important, area of the bond market in the gutter.

 Concluding Thoughts

-For the areas that the Fed is not currently operating, it is a bit more of a gamble.
+For the areas in which the Fed is not currently operating, it is a bit more of a gamble.
 If the Fed doesn't come in and support these areas of the bond market, there is a lot of downside risk.
-If they do, there is significant upside as well.
+If it does, there is significant upside as well.
 The outcome is far more binary.
-Of course, that is not to say the downside nor the upside has to come to fruition.
-The status quo is also possible.
+Of course, that is not to say the downside or the upside has to come to fruition.
+Status quo is also possible.
 Just know the risks.

 For example, CCC rated debt is not included in the Fed buying program (unless the debt was investment grade on March 22nd and downgraded all the way to that level).
-So, the bounce for CCC has been only modest compared to the top rated non-investment grade debt, BB.
+So, the bounce for CCC has been only modest compared to the top-rated non-investment grade debt, BB.

 So, for those wanting to venture out on a limb, they could buy the junkier credits and see if the Fed steps in.
 I just don't see it unless the S&P heads back down and breaks the March 23rd lows.
 But for those wanting the most upside, that is where they should look.

-For those more risk tolerant, we still think non-agency MBS offers the upside we want per unit of risk assumed.
+For those more risk-tolerant, we still think non-agency MBS offers the upside we want per unit of risk assumed.
 Fund options are:

 - DoubleLine Opportunistic Credit Fund (DBL)